-The RDA has about 120 events in 13 different varieties of crops under development.
-These crops include some of the following: resveratrol enriched rice, vitamin A enriched rice, insect resistant rice, environmental stress tolerant rice, virus resistant pepper, vitamin E enriched beans, insect resistant beans, herbicide tolerant bent grass, virus resistant potatoes, Chinese cabbage, watermelon, sweet potato, and apples.
-Safety assessment data is currently being generated for six events in three crops: four rice, one pepper, and one cabbage and five events in flowers and bent grass.
-A local university developed an herbicide tolerant bent grass under RDA's Next Generation Bio-Green 21 Project that was submitted to RDA for an environmental risk assessment (ERA) in December 2014.
-RDA also developed rice enriched with resveratrol, known to be an antioxidant polyphenol preventing heart disease, as well as virus resistant pepper.
-When RDA announced its plan to submit the ERA dossier for rice enriched with resveratrol in 2015, there was significant pushback from local NGOs and rice farmers, who were concerned that field trials of GE rice would contaminate conventional rice fields.
-Thus, NGOs had daily protests in front of RDA and asked RDA to stop GE rice development.
-Bowing to this pressure, RDA decided not to use this rice for food use.
-They planned instead to produce this GE rice in a contained environment and to limit the use of resveratrol produced by GE rice only for industrial purposes, such as pharmaceutical or cosmetics.
-Despite RDA's accommodative efforts, local NGOs continued to call for cessation of field trials and GE rice production in Korea.
-As a result, RDA decided not to commercialize any GE event in Korea and will consult with NGOs on their research plans.
+Korea has 111 events in 13 different varieties of crops under development between 2013 through 2017.
+These crops include some of the following: resveratrol enriched rice, vitamin A enriched rice, insect resistant rice, environmental stress tolerant rice, virus resistant pepper, vitamin E enriched beans, insect resistant beans, herbicide tolerant bentgrass, virus resistant potatoes, Chinese cabbage, watermelon, sweet potato, and apples.
+Safety assessment data is currently being generated for four events in two crops: three beans and one bentgrass.
+A local university developed an herbicide tolerant bentgrass under RDA's Next Generation Bio-Green 21 Project that was submitted to RDA for an environmental risk assessment (ERA) in December 2014 and it is still under review.
+GE rice enriched with resveratrol, known to be an antioxidant polyphenol, received health and medical use approval from the Ministry of Health & Welfare (MHW).
+This event was initially developed for food use but due to significant pushback from local NGOs and rice farmers, RDA decided not to use this rice for food use.
+Instead, they limited production of resveratrol produced by GE rice using cell culture only and received approval from MHW for use in pharmaceuticals or cosmetics in January 2018.